Viincenttt/MollieApi/README.md

 # MollieApi

 This project allows you to easily add the [Mollie payment provider](https://www.mollie.com) to your application.
 Mollie has excellent [documentation](https://www.mollie.com/nl/docs/overzicht) which I highly recommend you read before using this library.

-Please keep in mind that this is a 3rd party library and I am in no way associated with Mollie.
+# Support
 If you have encounter any issues while using this library or have any feature requests, feel free to open an issue on GitHub.
+If you need fast support or need help integrating the Mollie API into your .NET application, please contact me on [LinkedIn](https://www.linkedin.com/in/vincent-kok-4aa44211/).

 ## Contributions